 Administration.
-The Plan is administered by the Compensation Committee, who was appointed by our Board of Directors.
+The Plan is administered by the Compensation Committee, which was appointed by our Board of Directors.
 The Compensation Committee has the authority, in its sole discretion, subject to and not inconsistent with the express terms and provisions of the Plan, to administer the Plan and to exercise all the powers and authorities either specifically granted to it under the Plan or as necessary or advisable.
 The Compensation Committee may delegate all or any part of its authority under the Plan to an employee, employees or committee of employees.
 All decisions, determinations, and interpretations of the Compensation Committee are final and binding, and no member of the Compensation Committee will be liable for any action taken or determination made in good faith with respect to the Plan or any award.

 Eligibility.
 Awards pursuant to the Plan may be granted to employees of the Company, including officers and directors who are employees, to non-employee directors, and to consultants of the Company.
 Incentive stock options may only be granted to Company employees (including officers and directors who are also employees).
-All of our non-employee directors participate in the Plan, and the number of employees who participate in the Plan is approximately 700.
+All of our non-employee directors are eligible to participate in the Plan, and the number of employees who participate in the Plan is approximately 760.

 Shares Available.
-As of April 14, 2016, [X] shares of Company stock are reserved for issuance under the Plan, subject to adjustment for a change in capitalization.
-Of the total shares reserved for issuance under this Plan, no more than half of such shares may be issued as "full value awards".
+As of April 13, 2017, [X] shares of Company stock are reserved for issuance under the Plan, subject to adjustment for a change in capitalization.
+Of the new shares reserved for issuance under this Plan, no more than half of such shares may be issued as "full value awards."
 The shares may be authorized but unissued Company stock or authorized and issued Company stock held in the Company's treasury.
 If any shares subject to an award are forfeited, cancelled, exchanged or surrendered or if an award terminates or expires without a distribution of shares to the participant, the shares of stock with respect to such award will, to the extent of any such forfeiture, cancellation, exchange, surrender, withholding, termination or expiration, again be available for awards under the Plan except that any shares of Company stock surrendered or withheld as payment of either the exercise price of an award and/or withholding taxes in respect of an award will not again be available for awards under the Plan.
-In no event may the total number of shares of Company stock subject to awards awarded to any one participant during any tax year of the Company, exceed one million five hundred thousand (1,500,000) shares (based on highest levels of performance resulting in maximum payout), subject to adjustment for certain transactions.
-The proposed amendment will also limit the value of annual equity awards to non-employee director participants, as noted above.
+In no event may the total number of shares of Company stock subject to awards granted to any one participant during any tax year of the Company, exceed one million five hundred thousand (1,500,000) shares (based on highest levels of performance resulting in maximum payout), subject to adjustment for certain transactions.
+Also the maximum fair market value of shares of Company stock subject to awards that may be granted to each non-employee director participant in any consecutive twelve-month period is limited to \$750,000.

 Description of Awards.
 The Plan provides for the grant of stock options, stock appreciation rights, shares of restricted stock, stock bonus, performance awards or other share-based or cash-based awards.
 Subject to earlier vesting on certain events, as described below, no award (or portion of an award) granted under the Plan provides for vesting prior to the first anniversary of its date of grant.
-In addition, as described below, awards that are subject to time-based vesting conditions are generally required under the Plan to vest over a 3-year period.
-However, awards that result in the issuance of an aggregate of up to 5% of the shares of common stock available under the Plan may be granted under the Plan without regard to such minimum vesting provisions.
+However, awards that result in the issuance of an aggregate of up to 5% of the shares of Company stock available under the Plan may be granted under the Plan without regard to such minimum vesting provisions.
+In addition, as described below, awards that are subject to time-based vesting conditions are generally required under the Plan to vest over a three-year period.